Wen-hao-Dong/Machine_Learning/README.md

 ## Chapter 9 Supervised Learning-Classification Using K-Nearest Neighbors (KNN)
 **K-Nearest Neighbors (KNN)** is a relativelt simple algorithm.
 It works by comparing the query instance's distance to the other training samples and selecting the K-nearest neighbors.
 It then takes the majority of these K-neighbor classes to be the prediction of the query instance.

+The number of the K will lead to *overfitting, underfitting, or generally good fit*.
+Overfitting, the model tries hard to fit all of the data perfectly, the problem with an overfitted model is that it will not work well with new, unseen data.
+Underfitting, on the other hand, occurs wehn a machine learning model cannot accurately capture the underlying trend of the data.
+Specifically, the model does not fir the data well enough.
+For KNN, ususally, setting K to a higher value tends to make your prediction more robust against noise in your data.
+As K increases, the boundary becomes smoother.
+But meanwhile, more points will be classified incorrectly.
+When K increases to a large value, underfitting occurs. **The key issue with KNN is then how to find out the ideal value of K to use?** We can use Cross-Validation and Parameter-Tuning K to see how they perform with the given dataset.

+For KNN, there are three rules:
+- The value of K cannot exceed the numbers of rows for training
+- The value of K should be an odd number (avoid situations where there is a tie between the classes) for a two-class problem
+- The value of K must not be a multiple of the number of classes (avoid ties)